9 tips to make use of LinkedIn’s Advanced Search Operators

 Using only one search term will reveal accounts or profiles that only match that particular search terms.
 To widen your net, you should use OR to join various potential search phrases.
 For example, you could search for (Python programmer or Python developer)

-2. Incorporate “AND” for conditional searches
+2. Incorporate “AND” for Conditional Searches

 While “OR” gives you a choice between one or the other, “AND” emphasizes that two conditions need to be true in order to reveal the search result.